mariosotil/river-framework/README.md

 - Supports indexes and unique id for documents

-About the wrapper for IBM Notes:
+### About the wrapper for IBM Notes:

 - So far, supports only five basic elements to work with a Notes database (session, database, document, view, iterator)
 - Anyway, you can still use the native Java library to do things like modify the ACL or work with RichText items.
 - Supports local and remote sessions (DIIOP)
 - Auto recycling the Notes objects
 - Has an object cache
+- Supports field size > 32K
 - To reduce impact on replication, if you set a field with a new value, it checks if it is different before do it.
 - Good to develop standalone Java programs, Servlets or XPages programs

-About the wrapper for OpenNTF Domino:
+### About the wrapper for OpenNTF Domino:

 - Takes advantage of this great library developed by [OpenNTF](http://www.openntf.org/main.nsf/project.xsp?r=project/OpenNTF%20Domino%20API)
 - The auto recycling is managed by OpenNTF Domino

-## What I'm working on now?
+## What I am working on now?

-- Version 0.2.10
-  - Improving the design to work with document indexes
-  - Supporting fields > 32K (IBM Notes wrapper)
-  - Updating the documention
-  - Various fixes and improvements
+The current version (0.2.10) is very stable, so I am working as a freelancer again :-)  I am going to continue on this project in one month (September, 2015).

 ## What is in the ToDo list?

 There are a lot of features that I will add to this framework:

+- Support a query language (SQL++?)
-- Support to relations between documents using graphs, 1..\* or \*..\*
+- Support relations between documents using graphs, 1..\* or \*..\*
-- Support to workflow applications development
+- Support workflow application development using state machines
-- Connections to MongoDB, CouchDB, Node4J, Hazelcast, etc.
+- Support other NoSQL databases as MongoDB, CouchDB, Node4J, Hazelcast, etc.

 ## Why am I creating this Framework?